Are you setting up an outdoor home theatre for a movie night in your backyard, or hoping to enhance your speakers’ sound at your next garden party?

 How Do You Connect to an Outside Soundbar?

-When buying a soundbar for outdoor use, you will be better off opting for one that is able to connect to your home internet Wi-Fi and speakers via a Bluetooth connection rather than being physically connected via an HDMI port or another type of output.
+When buying a soundbar for outdoor use, you'll be better off opting for one that is able to connect to your home internet Wi-Fi and speakers via a Bluetooth connection rather than being physically connected via an HDMI port or another type of output.

-This means you won’t have to worry about complicated piles of extension leads snaking through the house and into the garden, where they can pose several trip hazards that put both your guests and your soundbar (and any other equipment!) at risk of injury or damage.
+This means you won’t have to worry about complicated piles of extension leads snaking through the house and into the garden.
+You'll avoid trip hazards that put both your guests and your soundbar (and any other equipment!) at risk of injury or damage.